-Graduating college is a major milestone.
+Graduating from college is a major milestone.
 Finally, you can expect to have no more classes, no more homework or tests, and no more all-nighters (hopefully)!

 But with this newfound freedom comes a new series of responsibilities.
 For one, your student loans are looming over the horizon, and you’ll need to start budgeting for monthly payments.
-Additionally, many other aspects of your life could change: anything from your housing situation to your career path.
+Additionally, many other aspects of your life could change anything from your housing situation to your career path.
 Will you be financially ready to start “adulting” like never before?

 The key to managing your money after your days as a student is building a budget that ensures you cover all of your essential expenses, and that you some cash to have fun with too.
 Follow this guide to build a budget that helps keep you out of hot water and meet your financial goals.

 Life comes at you fast, and when you graduate college it can sometimes leave you unprepared.
 Where do you go now?
 What is the next step?
 Should you take a year off and go back to school for a postgraduate degree, or should you start applying to your dream job now?

 To start, you will need to familiarize yourself with some of your new financial responsibilities.
 This could mean you need to set up a tight budget to start paying off your student loans.
 This could also mean that you will need to move off campus or start applying for jobs within your field.
 Additionally, you should start reading up on some of the more technical parts of being an adult, including starting your 401k, filing taxes, and researching health care benefit packages (if you’re nearing the 26-years-old milestone that means your parents can’t cover you) for your job.

 Here are some of the questions you can ask yourself to help you develop a better financial plan for your future, both near and long-term: